-Growing up Emma was always a pretty confident person.
+Growing up, Emma was always a pretty confident person.
 She knew she was loved by her friends and family, was tall, gorgeous, had beautiful eyes and pretty brown hair.
 She had a very supportive father who would always tell her how beautiful she was.
 Life was easy, normal and pretty great for Emma.
-Love in her household, loved from friends, did well in school, was looking forward ahead to a bright future.
+Love in her household, love from friends, did well in school and was looking forward ahead to a very bright future.

 When Emma was in high school she had a modeling agency contact her to see if she would be interested in modeling.
-She thought she would give it try, because why the heck not!
-Getting your photos taken is a lot of fun 🙂 The experience was less than good.
-Emma being already a slender, in shape 16 year-old was told that she would have needed to lose an inch off of each thigh to be considered.
+She thought she would give it a try, because why the heck not!
+Getting your photos taken is a lot of fun!
+The experience was less than good.
+Emma, being already a slender, in shape 16 year-old was told that she would have needed to lose an inch off of each thigh to be considered.
 She took one look at them, said “nope” and walked right out.
 I love that she was inspired to walk away from that; from a potential future of people tracking your diet and weight for work.
-Her support system giving her all the confidence she needed in the world must have helped her realize that this wasn’t going to be a good route for her.
+Her support system, giving her all the confidence she needed in the world, must have helped her realize that this wasn’t going to be a good route for her.

 “If you don’t fit into their numbers, then sorry.” – Emma

 After the accident happened, all she remembers was being conscious but not really knowing what was happening or going on.
-She remembers calling her parents and telling them what happened and having some soreness and not really being able to breath.
-Emma had asthma and she thought she was having an asthma attack but is now sure that she was more than likely going into respiratory failure from the accident and experiencing pain throughout her body that she couldn’t really feel at the time.
-Emma was then placed in an ambulance and all her other friends in the vehicle were all placed together in a separate ambulance.
-They were over in Eastern Washington at the time and went to Kittitas Hospital.
+She remembers calling her parents and telling them what happened and having some soreness and not really being able to breathe.
+Emma had asthma and she thought she was having an asthma attack but is now sure that she was more than likely going into respiratory failure from the accident, experiencing pain throughout her body that she couldn’t really feel at the time it happened.
+Emma was then placed in an ambulance and all her other friends in the vehicle were all placed together in a separate ambulance and headed to the nearest hospital.

 Emma had not one single scratch on her body from this accident.
-“I looked totally fine.” – Emma The doctor was worried that she might of had a spinal cord injury because she was showing no physical signs of injury.
+“I looked totally fine.” – Emma The doctor was worried that she might have had a spinal cord injury because she was showing no physical signs of injury.
 She was then airlifted by a jet, because there was a storm over the mountains and a helicopter was unsafe.
-She went from Kittitas Hospital in Ellensburg to Harborview in Seattle in about 15 minutes.
-“There were a lot of ambulance rides.” – Emma She went from the ambulance to the hospital.
-Then she went in an ambulance from the hospital to the local airport, was flown to Seattle where she got in another ambulance that took her to Harborview.
+She went from a hospital in central Wa to Harborview in Seattle in about 15 minutes.
+“There were a lot of ambulance rides.” – Emma She went from the ambulance to the hospital in central WA, then she went in an ambulance from the hospital to the local airport in central WA, was flown to Seattle where she got in another ambulance that took her to Harborview.
 “And that’s $15,000 right there!” – Kendra Emma laughed and said “yup, lots and lots of medical bills.” – Emma Thank you US Health Care system.

 Once she arrived, they instantly took her into surgery.
 Emma had multiple surgeries within the first couple days at the hospital and the doctors tried to stabilize her spine as much as they could.

 “I was in the ICU for a month.
-Initially I was intubated because I could not breath and then once they tied to extubatne me I went into respiratory failure.”- Emma
+Initially I was intubated because I could not breath and then once they tried to extubate me, I went into respiratory failure.”- Emma

 After going into respiratory failure they decided to give Emma a tracheotomy.
 A tracheotomy is a hole surgically created through the neck into the trachea to allow a breathing tube to feed through to help stabilize your breathing.

-So to update you here real quick to make sure we’re all on the same page, Emma here basically gets into a terrible accident, is sent off to the hospital, goes into respiratory failure, probably nearly dies and then wakes up not being able to speak at all for close to two months.
-Once she got the trach she was able to mouth words which was then her primary way of communicating while she still had to have it in.
+So to update you here real quick to make sure we’re all on the same page, Emma here basically gets into a terrible accident, is sent off to the hospital, goes into respiratory failure, nearly dies and then wakes up not being able to speak at all for close to two months.
+Once she got the trach, she was able to mouth words which was then her primary way of communicating at first.

 “They had a little letter board which was the most frustrating thing.
 I would spell out sentences which would take forever and nod to communicate.” – Emma